tgsss/tgsss.github.io/_posts/en/2018-07-30-hello-world.md

 author: "Anton"
 ---

-For a long time, I have harbored the desire to possess my own blog.
-And lo and behold, it has finally materialized.
-Admittedly, if we delve deeper, it may not be entirely my own, as it resides on the hosting platform of Github Pages.
-However, there is the possibility that one day
-I will relocate it to a self-owned server, should the opportunity present itself.
+I've wanted to have my own blog for a long time.
+And here it is, done.
+Of course, if you dig deeper, it's not exactly my own – I'm using GitHub Pages for hosting.
+But perhaps someday, I'll move it to my own server (if such an opportunity arises).

-Here, I will be sharing information about various things I am doing or have accomplished (although, let's face it, they reach this stage quite rarely).
+I'll be sharing information here about various things I'm working on or have completed (though who am I kidding, they rarely progress to this stage).

-Such is the way of things.
+That's how things are.